octobercms/docs/3.x/cms/ajax/turbo-router.md

 ---
 # Turbo Router

-A concept included with the [AJAX framework extra features](./extras.md) is an implementation of PJAX (push state and AJAX) called the turbo router.
+A feature included with the [AJAX framework extra features](./extras.md) is an implementation of PJAX (push state and AJAX) called the turbo router.
 It gives the performance benefits of a single page application without the added complexity of a client-side framework.
 When you click a link, the page is automatically swapped client-side without the cost of a full page load.
 You may programmatically visit a link with the following.

 ```js
 oc.visit(location);